openhab/openhab-docs/_addons_bindings/zwave/doc/kaipule/doorwindowsensor_0_0.md

 To exclude the sensor in a networks start by placing the controller in exclusion mode.
 Then activate the exclusion mode at the sensor by pressing the tamper switch 3 times within 1.5s.

 ### Wakeup Information

+The TP-802ZD does not permanently listen for messages sent from the controller - it will periodically wake up automatically to check if the controller has messages to send, but will sleep most of the time to conserve battery life.
+The wakeup period can be configured in the user interface - it is advisable not to make this too short as it will impact battery life - a reasonable compromise is 1 hour.

+The wakeup period does not impact the devices ability to report events or sensor data.
+The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

 a) Manual Wake-up
 Quickly press tamper switch once, the door sensor will automatically send wake-up